Why Apply for the Germany Opportunity Card?

 • Proof of sufficient financial means (blocked account, employment contract, or declaration of commitment).

-• Health insurance coverage valid in Germany.
+• Health insurance coverage is valid in Germany.

 • Completed application form